ibm-cloud-docs/account/index.md

    * A delivery capability called relay that enables IBM to connect to your local deployment and automatically and consistently deliver updates
    * All supported runtimes (IBM Java Liberty, Node.js, and built-in open source runtimes)
-   * All local services that you have selected and access to all public {{site.data.keyword.Bluemix_notm}} services
+   * All local services that you selected and access to all public {{site.data.keyword.Bluemix_notm}} services
    * Standard {{site.data.keyword.Bluemix_notm}} support

 What you pay each month during that term is based on the local services that you want, plus a Subscription account that gives you access to all public services.
 Usage charges of the services in {{site.data.keyword.Bluemix_notm}} Public are calculated based on your Subscription account agreement.
 You receive an invoice for any services that you use beyond that subscription agreement.
 Contact your IBM designated account representative or [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/cloud-computing/bluemix/contact-us){: new_window} ![External link icon](../icons/launch-glyph.svg) to get started on your agreement.